Jacksondude1223-bit/open-source-monorepo/README.md

   `/activity`, `/games`, `/ranking`, `/sessions`, `/staff`, `/teams`, `/time-off`, `/users`, `/applications`, `/calls`, `/promotion-requests`, `/v2` — see [routers/index.ts](src/fastifyAPI/routers/index.ts).
+- Calling that surface is a **fourth component you deploy separately**: the Roblox modules in [modules/](modules/), published to Roblox rather than to your server.
+They are what run inside each game, and they carry your API's hostname baked in — see [§6.1](#61-the-in-game-roblox-modules).
 - Two webhook receivers live on the API: `POST /internal/discord` (Discord interactions) and `POST /internal/billing` (Stripe).
 - The sync worker registers Discord slash commands on boot, then runs every-minute jobs (session